vc-assist/website/content/_index.md

     - image : "images/about/about-2.png"
       subtitle : "about VC Assist"
       title : "Apply to Our Team"
       content : "Interested in real-world developer experience?
 Wanting to delve into the world of business?
-Check out our team positions now!
+Check out our team positions now!"

-      *Applications are currently closed."
       button:
         enable : true
         label : "read more"